Accepted for/Published in: Journal of Medical Internet Research

 Background:

-The integration of artificial intelligence (AI) into clinical medicine presents a paradox: diagnostic models routinely demonstrate benchmark superiority over human experts, yet bedside adoption remains low and clinician trust is fragile.
-Conventional approaches address this gap through forecasting—projecting model performance metrics along optimistic trend lines—but forecasting cannot account for the non-linear socio-technical transitions that separate technical capability from institutional trust.
+The integration of artificial intelligence (AI) into clinical medicine presents a persistent paradox: diagnostic models routinely demonstrate benchmark superiority over human experts, yet bedside adoption remains fragile and clinician trust is low.
+Conventional forecasting approaches—projecting model performance along optimistic trend lines—are epistemologically insufficient because they cannot account for the non-linear socio-technical transitions that separate technical capability from institutional trust.

 Objective:

-This Viewpoint applies Backcasting, a normative futures methodology with a four-decade evidence base in energy policy and public governance, to the specific problem of AI adoption in clinical medicine.
+This Viewpoint applies Backcasting, a normative futures methodology with a four-decade evidence base in energy policy and public governance, to the specific challenge of clinician adoption of AI diagnostics, with the aim of identifying the structural interventions required to achieve durable trust by 2040.

 Methods: